 “There is nothing in a caterpillar that tells you it’s going to be a butterfly.” ~ Fuller

 Ketamine has been used safely since the 1960’s and has been on the World Health Organization’s Essential Medicines list since 1985.
 Ketamine has been used for mental health symptom relief for well over a decade and Esketamine has recently been approved by the FDA for treatment resistant depression.
-At Awaken, we offer both Esketamine (nasal spray) and Ketamine given via Injection in the arm (Intramuscular, IM).
-Ketamine administered intramuscularly (IM) is currently approved by the FDA for “off label” use of resistant depression.
+At Awaken, we offer both Esketamine (nasal spray) and Ketamine given via Injection in the arm Intramuscular (IM) or Intravenous (IV).
+Ketamine administered intramuscularly and intravenous is currently approved by the FDA for “off label” use of resistant depression.
 Ketamine has shown in research to reduce symptoms in approximately 70 to 80% of clients.
 Ketamine therapy is meant to be used in conjunction with therapy and integration.
 A client’s mind set and the setting a client receives treatment at, are also an important component.

 Ketamine shows positive results in research for patients with resistant mental health symptoms, “Resistant” is defined as failing to have symptom relief from two or more trials of a selective serotonin re-uptake inhibits (SSRI) or serotonin-norepinephrine re-uptake inhibitors (SNRI’s)